Grilled Antipasti Pizza

 In our family these few items are always in our fridge or pantry – roasted peppers, artichoke hearts, salami, olives and grape tomatoes – the salami is one item we buy when needed but someone is always asking for it so we have it often.

 I’m already a little tired of having grilled meats and the summer just started.
-So I’ve been looking for other things to grill and I came up with pizza.
-I’ve already made this grilled pizza 3 times and finally came up with toppings that everyone liked and heated up nicely on the grill.
+So I’ve been looking for other things to grill and I came up with a grilled antipasti pizza.
+It was a big hit so I’ve already made it 3 times.
+Finally I came up with toppings that everyone liked and heated up nicely on the grill.

 Grilled Antipasti Pizza